gravitational/careers/challenges/systems-intern/challenge.md

 # Summary

-Implement a prototype job worker library that provides an API to run arbitrary Linux processes.
+Implement a prototype job worker service that provides an API to run arbitrary Linux processes.

 # Rationale